Yaowei-Du/Microsoft.Azure.Graphs.BulkImport.fork/README.md

 ﻿# Microsoft.Azure.Graphs.BulkImport Sample

+> Note: The nuget package for the BulkImport utility has been updated on 12/12.
+In order to install it, you need to update Newtonsoft.json to version 10.0.1.

 Notes for using the Microsoft.Azure.Graphs.BulkImport library:

 0. Please find the `.nupkg` for the library in `./packages` along with this read me.
 Make sure to reference all .dlls within this package in your code.